MorganJBradford/mr.-Robogers-Neighborhood/README.md

 ## Specifications

 Describe: beepBoop()

-Test-1: "It should return an array with a 0 if the number 0 is inputted" Expect(beepBoop(0)).toEqual([0]);
+Test-1 "it should return an array of consecutive numbers, up to and including the user's response" Expect(beepBoop(5))toEqual([0, 1, 2, 3, 4, 5])

-Test-2: "It should return 'Won't you be my neighbor?' if the number 3 is entered" Expect(beepBoop(3))toEqual("Won't you be my neighbor?")
+Test-2: "It should return an array with a 0 if the number 0 is inputted" Expect(beepBoop(0)).toEqual([0]);

-Test-3: "It should return 'Boop!' if the number 2 is entered" Expect(beepBoop(2)).toEqual("Boop!")
+Test-3: "It should return 'Won't you be my neighbor?' if the number 3 is entered" Expect(beepBoop(3))toEqual("Won't you be my neighbor?")

-Test-4: "It should return 'Beep!' if the number 1 is entered" Expect(beepBoop(1)).toEqual("Beep!")
+Test-4: "It should return 'Boop!' if the number 2 is entered" Expect(beepBoop(2)).toEqual("Boop!")

-Test-5 "it should return an array of consecutive numbers, up to and including the user's response" Expect(beepBoop(5))toEqual([0, 1, 2, 3, 4, 5])
+Test-5: "It should return 'Beep!' if the number 1 is entered" Expect(beepBoop(1)).toEqual("Beep!")

 ## Description